EKS Default Namespace Deletion Incident Response Guide

 - EKS Auto Mode Documentation

-EKS Access Entry overcomes aws-auth ConfigMap limitations and provides safer cluster access management.
+EKS Access Entry overcomes the limitations of aws-auth ConfigMap and provides safer cluster access management.

 Problems with aws-auth ConfigMap

-The traditional aws-auth ConfigMap method has the following risks:
+The existing aws-auth ConfigMap approach has the following risks:

-If the aws-auth ConfigMap is deleted or corrupted, all IAM-based authentication fails, preventing cluster access.
-Recovery also requires AWS Support.
+If the aws-auth ConfigMap is deleted or corrupted, all IAM-based authentication fails, making cluster access impossible.
+Recovery also requires AWS Support in this case.

-EKS Access Entry manages cluster access via AWS API, eliminating aws-auth ConfigMap risks.
+EKS Access Entry manages cluster access through the AWS API, eliminating the risks of aws-auth ConfigMap.

 Access Entry Creation Example: